rscookbook/cookbook/tutorials/Compute_Canada.md

 ```bash
 salloc --cpus-per-task=1 --mem=4G --time=1:00:00 --account=def-your_account
 ```
 Replace `def-your_account` with your allocation account.
 This will give you a shell prompt on a compute node.
+If you don't know your allocation account, you can find it by running the `id` command in the terminal and look for something starting with `def-`

 ### Batch Job Example